International African American Museum expected to make big impact on tourism

 CHARLESTON, S.C.
-(WCBD)- The International African American Museum is gearing up for their grand opening Tuesday after a weekend full of celebrations.
+(WCBD)- The International African American Museum is gearing up for its grand opening Tuesday after a weekend full of celebrations.

 Even before its doors officially opened, the much-anticipated museum was a must-see on many tourists’ lists.